-- examination of the planning framework and understanding existing VPP and planning permit controls to aid understanding of current requirements. - interdepartmental working group confirming the ongoing technical application of the NZ Standard in the Victorian context. - conduct of jurisdictional comparison including engagement with EPA South Australia, EPA New South Wales and NSW Planning. - statement of the nature of the regulatory problem and confirmation via an interdepartmental Executive Officers Group - agreement on the overarching objectives that any regulatory options need to support and confirmation via an interdepartmental Executive Officers Group and Project Control Board - consideration of the principles of environment protection set out in the EP Act.
-Of particular relevance to the RIS are the following principles: - integration of environmental, social and economic considerations: applied in the options analysis to ensure a balanced consideration of the likely benefits and burdens associated with alternative regulatory options - proportionality: informed the initial assessment of the feasibility of regulatory options considered in the RIS and design of the elements of the regulatory framework - polluter pays: informed elements of the regulatory framework to provide a clear description of WEF operator obligations - evidence-based decision making: enacted through reference to the New Zealand Standards for wind turbine noise, and the current scientific knowledge relating to the potential for risks of harm associated with wind turbine noise - accountability: enacted through the consultation and engagement processes undertaken during the RIS that have informed the design of the proposed regulatory framework. - agreement of criteria for option selection with confirmation by an interdepartmental Executive Officers Group and Project Control Board - assessment of the scale of any residual risk associated with the base case within the new EP Act and EP regulations - based on the assessment of the scale of residual risk, identification of instruments available in the new EP Act that may be applied to WEF noise regulation - assessing instruments for viability in addressing the residual risk and alignment with the overarching outcomes and objectives of the regulatory reform design considerations for the remaining viable options (direct regulation, and permission tiers) and compatibility with the EPA compliance and enforcement strategy
+- examination of the planning framework and understanding existing VPP and planning permit controls to aid understanding of current requirements. - interdepartmental working group confirming the ongoing technical application of the relevant standard in the Victorian context. - conduct of jurisdictional comparison including engagement with EPA South Australia, EPA New South Wales and NSW Planning. - statement of the nature of the regulatory problem and confirmation via an interdepartmental Executive Officers Group - agreement on the overarching objectives that any regulatory options need to support and confirmation via an interdepartmental Executive Officers Group and Project Control Board - consideration of the principles of environment protection set out in the EP Act.
+Of particular relevance to the RIS are the following principles: - integration of environmental, social and economic considerations: applied in the options analysis to ensure a balanced consideration of the likely benefits and burdens associated with alternative regulatory options - proportionality: informed the initial assessment of the feasibility of regulatory options considered in the RIS and design of the elements of the regulatory framework - polluter pays: informed elements of the regulatory framework to provide a clear description of WEF operator obligations - evidence-based decision making: enacted through reference to the New Zealand Standards for wind turbine noise, and the current scientific knowledge relating to the potential for risks of harm associated with wind turbine noise - accountability: enacted through the consultation and engagement processes undertaken during the RIS that have informed the design of the proposed regulatory framework. - agreement of criteria for option selection with confirmation by an interdepartmental Executive Officers Group and Project Control Board - assessment of the scale of any residual risk associated with the base case within the new EP Act and EP regulations - based on the assessment of the scale of residual risk, identification of instruments available in the new EP Act that may be applied to WEF noise regulation

-81 Office of the Chief Parliamentary Counsel, Subordinate Legislation Act Guidelines.
+86 Office of the Chief Parliamentary Counsel, Subordinate Legislation Act Guidelines.